Things To Do In Dubai

 You can take in the serenity of the oases choking with palm trees and explore the wadis in search of the buried past.
 Bluegreen waters inside canyons will entice you to take a dip.
 So bring your swimsuits.

 The 16th-century village has many historic buildings.
-Besides those buildings, eccentric shopping opportunities exist at the local street markets and carpet shops.
+In addition to those buildings, eccentric shopping opportunities exist at the local street markets and carpet shops.

 You must take your original passport and ID because you must go through Oman to get to Hatta.